NextronSystems/thor-manual/usage/custom-signatures.rst

   where each key / value pair is an entry in EventData or UserData in the XML representation of the event.

 Log (both text log and event log) scanning uses bulk scanning.
-See :ref:`Bulk Scanning<usage/custom-signatures:Bulk Scanning>` for more details.
+See :ref:`usage/custom-signatures:Bulk Scanning` for more details.

 Remember that you have to use the keyword **log** in the file name in order to initialize the YARA rule file as registry rule set (e.g. "**my\_log\_rule.yar**").